I miss the Mixed.

 On the 29th of March, I will be curling in Kurling for Kids, a charity bonspiel held every year across Montreal curling clubs to benefit The Montreal Children’s Hospital and l’Hôpital Ste-Justine.
 This is a first class event, and for anyone who has ever had to take their children to either of these two fine hospitals knows, this is an extremely worthy cause.

-My favorite part of the tournament every year is when Stan Fong (the uber-organizer of the even at Glenmore) weeps like a little girl while speaking at the dinner.
+My favorite part of the tournament every year is when Stan Fong (the uber-organizer of the event at Glenmore) weeps like a little girl while speaking at the dinner.

 Seriously, this is a superbly run event that has raised over a quarter million last year.
 It is also a supremely fun and uplifting day.
 And this is way better way to spend money than to give it to the CCA!!!